Soul Nomad & the World Eaters: Main characters

-A city guard of Astec.
+A city guard of Astec and the third World Eater.
 Despite being a strong fighter, he is often overprotective of his older sister, Euphoria.
-He is the third World Eater.
-When Levin was eight he and his sister were acquired from the slave trading organization Yesterwind and were used as experiments.
-His sister's illness is a result of those experiments.
-He dies when the main character kills the third World Eater if his relationship is high enough he can still be used upon arriving in Drazil.
-It is never explained how he and his sister are both brought back to life at the end of the game.
-In the demon path storyline Levin is the first person to fight and survive against the main character's evil version and not die or be seriously injured so when the resistance is formed people flock to him.
+When Levin was eight years old, he and his sister were acquired from the slave trading organization Yesterwind and were used as experiments, which caused Euphoria's illness.
+He dies when the main character kills the third World Eater; however, if his relationship is high enough, he can still be used upon arriving in Drazil.
+It is never explained how he and Euphoria are brought back to life at the end of the game.
+In the demon path storyline, Levin is the first person to fight and survive against the main character's evil version and not die or be seriously injured, causing people to flock to him when the resistance is formed.